Costa Rica family vacations planning advice from Bill Beard

 When it comes to entry level adventure vacations with kids, you really can’t beat Costa Rica family vacations.
-It’s got beaches, jungles, volcanoes, and abundant wildlife.
+It’s got beaches, adventure, diving, surfing, sailing, jungles, volcanoes, and abundant wildlife.
 Plus, no jet lag for North Americans!
 Costa Rica accounts for only 0.03 percent of the earth’s surface.
 However it contains nearly 6 percent of the world’s biodiversity.
 Its natural wealth, both in species and ecosystems, is partly explained by its geographical position.

 What is the best time to go to Costa Rica with kids?

-I recommended a minimum of 7 days (including the days you fly in/out of the country) to visit an inland location like the rainforest or volcano and the beach.
-You could get by with as few as 5 days if you just want to hit one location and don’t have any more days to spare.
+I recommended a minimum of 8 days and 7 nights if you wish to visit an inland location like the rainforest or volcano and the beach.
+You could get by with as few as 5 days if you just want to stay in one location and don’t have any more days to spare.

 What are some good itineraries in Costa Rica with kids?